 There’s no denying that unlicensed studios are producing some pretty incredible pieces.
 But, there are some things you need to consider if you are looking into purchasing unlicensed anime statues.
 The main three are: Fit and statue errors, shipping prices, and customer service.

 More importantly, if you are going to buy unlicensed statues, there are some important steps you need take before doing so, which I’ll outline also below.
 Before I get into all of that though, I first want to talk about why unlicensed statues are so appealing.

 Benefits of unlicensed anime statues

 The variety of statues and studios you have to choose from is vast.
 You’ll see lines that you can’t get from licensed studios with statues of characters you may never see from a licensed studio.

-While I absolutely love anime like Berserk and Dragon Ball, there are a plethora of statutes to choose from.
-But, if you like a character or anime that statues aren’t normally released of, you can usually find it from an unlicensed studio.
+If you like a character or anime that statues aren’t normally released of, you can usually find it from an unlicensed studio.
 There is just so much to choose from not only in terms of subject matter, but also in terms of scale.
 To give you an idea, you can buy everything from resin WCF’s to large statement statues.